apache/flink-connector-aws/flink-catalog-aws/flink-catalog-aws-glue/README.md

 ### Common Issues

 1. **"Table not found"**: Verify the table exists in the specified Glue database and catalog.
+Note that table and database names are case-insensitive.
 2. **Authentication errors**: Check AWS credentials and permissions.
-3. **Case sensitivity errors**: Ensure you're using the original column names as defined in your schema.
+3. **Type conversion errors**: Verify that data types are compatible between Flink and Glue.
-4. **Type conversion errors**: Verify that data types are compatible between Flink and Glue.
+4. **Case sensitivity with columns**: Ensure you're using the original column names as defined in your schema for nested struct fields.

 ## Additional Resources